Chinedu26/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints all the posssible combination of two letters except oo A script that prints a number with two decimal places A script that converts from decimal to hexadecimal
+A script that encodes and decodes text using the rot 13 encryption.
+Assume ASCII